 Skip to main content

-Replit Key-Value Database
+Replit Key-Value Store

 Here's a short video on how to use the Replit database, or read the text explanation below.

-Using Replit Database
+Using Replit Key-Value Store

 Importing the database